computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 lm = train_char_lm("shakespeare_input.txt", order=4)
 {% endhighlight %}

-### Find the probability given some history
+### P(hello world)

 Ok.
-Now let's do some queries:
+Now we can look-up the probability of the next letter given some history.
+Here are some example queries:

 {% highlight python %}
 >>> lm['hell']